 If you are interested in attending Forte FUNdamentals, you may observe the first class as our guest.
 For these group classes, your child will not be required to participate immediately in the first visit unless they would like to.
 Just come and relax and watch the class in action.
 We know all children can succeed in these classes, provided they can focus in a group setting and can adjust to the format of the class.
 Call 503.690.3505 to schedule your one-time trial lesson / class.

 We started this music school with the goal of providing the most quality, supportive and caring music experience for our students.
 Private Lessons, Adult Lessons and FUNdamentals offer the most specialized, focused instruction at Forte Music School.
 A year-round curriculum will help our students learn and progress in the best way possible.
 To learn more about our lessons, call us or take a look here.

-Pre-registration occurs at the end of every Spring semester for the proceeding Fall semester.
+Pre-registration occurs at the end of every Spring for the proceeding school year.

 My child doesn’t like to perform.
 Does he have to do the recitals?

 No, we never ask a child to perform in a school concert if they are not comfortable performing in public.
 They will be encouraged to perform in other small-group performance opportunities throughout the year.
 There are no parents at these events, just other students and their teachers.
 This still gives our students a goal that they are working towards throughout the year.
 These are small master-style classes on the weekends.
 Children play for each other in an informal, friendly atmosphere.
 We have observed over many years of teaching children of all ages, that these smaller nurturing settings often provide the experience necessary for our younger or shyer students.
 They then can be promoted, if they feel ready, to our concert Events.